varshith-Git/valori/README.md

 ## Performance

-Vectara is designed for high performance:
+Valori is designed for high performance:

 - **Memory Efficiency**: Up to 75% memory reduction with quantization
 - **Search Speed**: Sub-millisecond search times for small datasets